swiftlang/swift-evolution/proposals/0364-retroactive-conformance-warning.md

   called `__ObjC`, we have to assume the client takes responsibility for these declaration.
 - If it is declared in one module, but uses the `@_originallyDefined(in:)` attribute to signify that it has moved from a different module, then this will not warn.
+- If it is declared in a module that is part of the same package as the conformance, this is not considered retroactive.

 For clarification, the following are still valid, safe, and allowed:
 - Conformances of external types to protocols defined within the current module.